Oliver-Bilbie/learn-common-words/README.md

 ### Frontend

 The frontend is written using [React](https://reactjs.org/) with the code written in TypeScript.
 I have used the [Grommet](https://v2.grommet.io/) component library for UI elements as well as icons, and [React-Confetti](https://www.npmjs.com/package/react-confetti) to provide a confetti effect.
 The frontend is hosted from an [AWS S3](https://aws.amazon.com/s3/) bucket using the static website hosting functionality.
-This service does not support HTTPS connections, so I have used an [AWS Cloudfront](https://aws.amazon.com/cloudfront/) distribution along with AWS's certificate manager to provide this functionality.

 ### Backend